 Justinian had partial success in getting moderate Monophysites to agree with his theology.
 He was helped by the work of a monk named Leo of Byzantium.
-Leo propose that in Christ, his 2 natures were so co-mingled & united so that they formed one nature, he identified as the Logos.
+Leo proposed that in Christ, his 2 natures were so co-mingled & united so that they formed one nature, he identified as the Logos.

 In 544 Emperor Justinian issued an edict condemning some pro-Nestorian writings.
 Many Western bishops thought the edict a scandalous refutation of the Chalcedonian Creed.
-They thought Justinian had come out as a Monophysite.
+They assumed Justinian had come out as a Monophysite.
 Pope Vigilius condemned the edict and broke off fellowship with the Patriarch of Constantinople because he supported the Emperor’s edict.
-Shortly thereafter, when Pope Vigilius visited Constantinople, he did an abrupt about-face, adding his censure to the condemned pro-Nestorian writings.
+Shortly thereafter, when Pope Vigilius visited Constantinople, he did an abrupt about-face, adding his own censure to the condemned pro-Nestorian writings.
 Then in 550, after several bishops criticized this reversal, Vigilius did another & said the writings weren’t prohibited after all.

 All of this created so much controversy that in 553 Justinian called the 5th Ecumenical Council at Constantinople.
 Though it was supposed to be a counsel of the whole church, Pope Vigilius refused to attend.
 At Justinian’s demand, the Council affirmed his original edict of 544, further condemning anyone who supported the pro-Nestorian writings.
 The Emperor banished Vigilius for his refusal to attend, saying he would be reinstated only on condition of his accepting the Council’s decision.

 The Emperor also sought to eradicate the last vestiges of paganism throughout the Empire.
 He commanded both civil officials & church leaders to seek out all pagan cultic practices and pre-Christian Greek philosophy and bring an immediate end to them.
-He closed the schools of Athens, the last real institutions of Greek philosophy.
+He closed the schools of Athens, the last institutions teaching Greek philosophy.
 He allowed the Jews to continue their faith but sought to regulate their practices.
 He decreed the death penalty for Manichaeans and other heretics like the Montanists.
 When his harsh policies stirred up rebellion, he was ruthless in putting it down.

 Toward the end of his reign, his wife Theodora’s Monophysite beliefs influenced him to move further in that direction.
 He sought to recast the 5th Council’s findings into a new form that would gain greater Monophysite support.
 This new view has been given the tongue-twisting label of Aph-thar-to-docetism.